wiktorn/Overpass-API/README.md

 execution, set it to 100, and script will sleep 3 seconds between each execution.
 Defaults to 1.
 * `OVERPASS_UPDATE_SLEEP` - integer, how long is the delay between updates (seconds)
 * `OVERPASS_COOKIE_JAR_CONTENTS` - cookie-jar compatible content to be used when fetching planet.osm file and updates
 * `OVERPASS_PLANET_PREPROCESS` - commands to be run before passing planet.osm file to `update_database`, e.g. conversion from pbf to osm.bz2 using osmium
+* `USE_OAUTH_COOKIE_CLIENT` - set to `yes` if you want to use oauth_cookie_client to update cookies before each update.
+Settings are read from /secrets/oauth-settings.json.
+Read the documentation [here](https://github.com/geofabrik/sendfile_osm_oauth_protector/blob/master/doc/client.md)

 Image works in two modes `clone` or `init`.
 This affects how the instance gets initialized.
 If the mode is set to `clone` then data is copied from http://dev.overpass-api.de/api_drolbr/ and then updated from diffs.
 This will result in Overpass instance